BryanMorfe/VirtualTourist/README.md

 #### Brief

-*VirtualTourist is a project required to graduate as an iOS Developer from the [Udacity](https://www.udacity.com) [iOS Developer Nanodegree](https://www.udacity.com/course/ios-developer-nanodegree--nd003) Program.
+VirtualTourist is a project *required* to graduate as an *iOS Developer* from the [Udacity](https://www.udacity.com) [iOS Developer Nanodegree](https://www.udacity.com/course/ios-developer-nanodegree--nd003) Program.

-Every required iOS app has a number of [features](#features) that are required to for the project to be valid.
+Every required iOS projects has a number of [features](#features) that are *required* to for the project to be valid.
 Those features are shown below in [required features](#required-features).
 However, the student is free to add any additioinal features that could enhance the app and make it stand out.
 Those are under [extra features](#extra-features).

-Apart from the features, these apps require certain technology to be used to conform to the requirements.
+Apart from the features, these apps *require* certain technology to be used to conform to the requirements.
 These technologies are listed in the [technology section](#technology), more specifically in the [required technology section](#required-technology).
-The student is free to use any additional frameworks / libraries or to satisfy any of the desired features, these are listed under [extra technology](#extra-technology).*
+The student is free to use any additional frameworks / libraries or to satisfy any of the desired features, these are listed under [extra technology](#extra-technology).

 ## Index
 1. [Overview](#overview)